 - 1. Fulfill the general requirements for a graduate degree at Delta State University; - 2.
 Complete graduate work consisting of core courses and elective hours as specified; - 3.
 Earn a grade point average of at least 3.0 overall; - 4.
-Earn a grade of B or higher in GLS 600; - 5.
-Pass an oral and/or written comprehensive exam administered by a committee appointed by the MALS coordinator; - 6.
+Earn a grade of B or higher in GLS 600; - Pass an oral and/or written comprehensive exam administered by a committee appointed by the MALS coordinator; - 6.
 With the consent of the advisor, elect to research and write a thesis for 6 hours credit; - 7.
 Earn at least one-half of all hours toward the MALS degree at the 600 level.

-Ma ster of Arts in Liberal Studies Curriculum
+Master of Arts in Liberal Studies Curriculum

-A. GLS 600

-GLS 600 (must be taken and passed with a grade of B or above before formal admission to a track)

-В. Required Courses (stated below by track)

-C. Electives (stated below by track)
+Α. GLS 600 3 GLS 600 (must be taken and passed with a grade of B or above before formal admission n to a track) В. Required Courses (stated below by track) 3-18 С. Electives (stated below by track) 5-30

-Electives must be relevant to the objectives of the track and chosen from any offerings in the DSU Graduate Catalog, with advisor approval.
+Electives must be relevant to the objectives of the track and chosen from any offerings in the DSU Graduate

+Catalog, with advisor approval.